 - We note the value of the bigger mark that the mercury thread has crossed (which is 98 in the Fig.4 Example 1).
 Then the number of the division of the mercury thread has crossed is noted (3 in this case).
 Now, this value is multiplied by the value of one division (which is 0.2 in this case).
 Hence, the temperature reading is 98 + (3×2) = 98.6.

 Since clinical thermometers can’t be used to measure temperature other than the human body, we need a special type of thermometers for other purposes.
 A laboratory thermometer is used for measuring temperatures other than the human body temperature.
-Its range is -10˚C to 110˚C. Laboratory thermometers are designed for lab purposes such as checking boiling point, freezing point, or temperature of other substances.
+It ranges from -10˚C to 110˚C. Laboratory thermometers are designed for lab purposes such as checking boiling point, freezing point, or temperature of other substances.
 You can use a laboratory thermometer for checking the temperature of a solvent but not a clinical one.

 Weather reporters use maximum-minimum thermometers for measuring maximum and minimum temperatures of a place.